KatherineMichel/portfolio/doc/los-angeles-2023.md

 https://www.universalstudioshollywood.com/web/en/us/things-to-do/rides-and-attractions/fast-furious-supercharged
 -->

 Although I wanted to take the [Universal Studio Tour](https://www.universalstudioshollywood.com/web/en/us/things-to-do/rides-and-attractions/the-world-famous-studio-tour), I was irked that I would have to buy an entire [Universal Theme Park](https://www.universalstudioshollywood.com/web/en/us) ticket to take it.
-A Lyft driver eventually convinced me to do it.
-She said, it's the best, because you are "in the movies."
-I know what she means now that I've been through the immersive, 3-D experiences.
+After multiple told me how fun the theme park including a Lyft driver who said it's the best, because you are "in the movies," I decided to go.
+I know what she means now that I've experienced the incredible, immersive, 3-D experiences.
 Anyhow, it's not everyday that you have the chance to visit a theme park like that.

+I guess I got my money's worth for the studio tour alone.
+I went twice... riding on either side of the cart to get a good look at everything.

 Having been an [Alfred Hitchcock](https://en.wikipedia.org/wiki/Alfred_Hitchcock) fan since I was a kid (I had probably read every [Alfred Hitchcock Presents](https://en.wikipedia.org/wiki/Alfred_Hitchcock_Presents) book at the Fredonia Public Library while I was still in grade school), I really enjoyed seeing the Bates Motel and mother's house from [Psycho](https://en.wikipedia.org/wiki/Psycho_(1960_film)).

+I walked most of the park.
+It was fun, but geared more toward kids.

 ![](los-angeles-2023-images/universal-citywalk.jpg)
 [Universal CityWalk](https://www.universalstudioshollywood.com/web/en/us/things-to-do/lands/citywalk)